+The increase in net position was \$82.7 million, \$71.3 million, and \$82.9 million in 2018, 2017, and 2016, respectively.
+The change in net position in 2018 as compared to 2017 increased \$11.4 million and was due primarily to an increase in revenue collections for principal payments for debt service and the change in unrealized market gains on investments, which was partially offset by a decrease in revenue collections for capital projects and higher depreciation expense.

-The increase in net position was \$71.3 million, \$82.9 million, and \$91.1 million, in 2017, 2016, and 2015, respectively.
-The change in net position in 2017 as compared to 2016 decreased \$11.6 million and was due primarily to a decrease in 2017 revenue requirements from reduced collections for principal payments for debt service and utility plant additions, an increase in unrealized investment losses and lower capitalization of interest during construction.
+The change in net position in 2017 as compared to 2016 decreased \$11.6 million and was due primarily to a decrease in 2017 revenue requirements from reduced collections for capital projects and principal payments for debt service, an increase in unrealized investment losses and lower capitalization of interest during construction.
 These decreases in net position were partially offset by a reduction in depreciation expense.
-The change in net position in 2016 as compared to 2015 decreased \$8.2 million and was due primarily to a decrease in 2016 revenue requirements from decreased collections for principal payments for revenue bonds and construction from revenue, partially offset by increased collections for principal payments on commercial paper notes

-The following chart illustrates the District's operating revenues, other revenues, operating expenses, and other expenses for the years ended December 31, 2015 through 2017.
+The following chart illustrates the District's operating revenues, other revenues, operating expenses, and other expenses for the years ended December 31, 2016 through 2018.